-A company’s cost of capital is the company’s cost of funding.
+The cost of capital definition is a company’s cost of funding.
 Depending on the company’s capital structure, the cost of capital will incorporate its cost of debt as well as its cost of equity.
-Cost of debt refers to the company’s cost of raising funds through debt financing.
-Cost of equity refers to the company’s cost of raising funds through equity offerings.
+Cost of debt refers to the company’s cost of raising funds through debt financing; whereas, cost of equity refers to the company’s cost of raising funds through equity offerings.

 The cost of capital of a business represents the market’s required rate of return on capital invested in that company.
 It equals the rate of return on a project or investment with similar risk.
 A company’s cost of capital is the rate of return the company would earn if it invested its capital in a company of equivalent risk.

 For a corporate project, cost of capital equals the rate of return on an investment or project of similar risk.
 The project cost of capital is the required rate of return, or hurdle rate, for the project.
 The expected returns of the project or investment must exceed the project cost of capital for the project to be deemed a worthwhile investment opportunity.

 Evaluating a project or investment requires determining the cost of capital.
 The investment will be attractive as long as the expected returns on the project or investment exceed the cost of capital.
 The cost of capital can be the cost of debt, the cost of equity, or a combination of both.